 Recipe For Red Chile Enchiladas

-TIP: While frying, keep the skillet temperature at medium to avoid the tortillas from sticking.
+- While frying corn tortillas, keep the skillet temperature at medium high to avoid the tortillas from sticking.
+The consistent temperature will also keep the tortillas from falling apart.

 More Enchilada Recipes